ynput/ayon-documentation/website/docs/module_ftrack.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Ftrack is currently the main project management option for AYON.
-This documentation assumes that you are familiar with Ftrack and it's basic principles.
+This documentation assumes that you are familiar with Ftrack and its basic principles.
 If you're new to Ftrack, we recommend having a thorough look at [Ftrack Official Documentation](http://ftrack.rtd.ftrack.com/en/stable/).

 ## Prepare Ftrack for AYON